pix-lang/pypix/README.md

   It is also to test out my Python skills and learn more, while being an absolutely fun project.

 ## Installation
-  - You can install the latest version of Pix directly from the releases section in Github -> https://github.com/pix-lang/pypix/releases/
+  - You can install the latest version of Pix directly from the <a href="https://github.com/pix-lang/pypix/releases/">releases</a> section in Github.

 ## Building and running Pix locally
   - Build requirements: `python 3`, `pip`